GMLC-TDC/HELICS/docs/user-guide/advanced_topics/advanced_topics_index.md

 - [**Timeouts**](./timeouts.md) - HELICS includes a number of timeouts to prevent failed operations from continuing indefinitely, the various timeout options are discussed in this document.
 - [**Command Interface**](./commandInterface.md) - HELICS v3 introduced the command interface as a method of asynchronously communicating between federates.
 - [\*_Aliases_](./aliases.md) - HELICS 3.3 introduced the notion of aliases.
 Aliases allow a mapping of an interface key to a different string.
+- [\*_Callbacks_](./callbacks.md) - Over time a numnber of callbacks have been added for various operations and stages of the life cycle of a federate.
+This document describes the different callbacks available.
+- [\*_Callbacks Federates_](./CallbackFederate.md) - HELICS 3.3 introduced a beta test for callback federates which allow a federate to operate purely inline with a core based solely on callbacks.
+This can allow much higher number of federates on a give system than was previously possible.